corda/corda/docs/source/running-hsm-cert-generator.rst

 :certificateType: Type of the certificate to be created.
 Allowed values are:
                   ROOT_CA, INTERMEDIATE_CA, NETWORK_MAP.

+:rootKeyGroup: This is an HSM specific parameter that corresponds to key name spacing for the root key.
+It is ignored if the certificateType value is ROOT_CA.
+See Utimaco documentation for more details.

 :subject: X500Name formatted string to be used as the certificate public key subject.

 :validDays: Days number for certificate validity.